 The reason why all of this is important is that it’s not exactly a quick walk from town to the beach area — in fact from Point B to Point C (see yellow markers) is about a 10 minute drive and from Point C to Point D is another 15 minutes by car.
 It’s not walkable unless you’ve come to Tulum solely for that purpose, because you’ll literally spend all day doing it 😉

 So the next question is, based on the information above: what part of town will you stay in?
-You have four options in my opinion and I’m breaking them all down below.
+You have four options of where to stay in Tulum in my opinion and I’m breaking them all down below to make your decision as simple as possible!

 How to Decide Where to Stay in Tulum